shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step4.md

-You just listed multiple log samples to the same Grok Parser.
+You just listed multiple log samples in the same Grok Parser.
 You can also list multiple rules in the same Grok Parser.
 Let's create a Grok Parser for the following log samples.

 Logs -
 ```